groc-prog/pyneo4j-ogm/README.md

 await client.register_models([Developer, Coffee, Drinks])
 ```

 This is a crucial step, because if you don't register your models with the client, you won't be able to work with them in any way.
 Should you try to work with a model that is not registered with the client instance, you will get a `UnregisteredModel` exception.
 This exception also gets raised if a database model defines a relationship property with other (unregistered) models as a target or relationship model.
-For more information about relationship properties, see the [`Relationship properties on node models`](#relationship-properties-on-node-models) section.
+For more information about relationship properties, see the [`Relationship properties`](#relationship-properties) section.

 > **Note**: If you don't explicitly define labels for node models or a type for a relationship model, you will see a warning in the console.
 This is because the library will use the name of the model as the label/type.
 This is not recommended, because most of the time you will want to define your own labels/types.